-The boat is equipped with a built-in fuel tank.
+The boat has a built-in fuel tank.
 A fuel filter is installed in the fuel line.
-The filter is located under the aft bench, on the driver's side.
 The filter must be changed at least once a year.
 When a new or removed filter has been mounted, the fuel line must be filled with a ball pump before starting the engine.